Lakeland, Georgia: Education

 The South Georgia Regional Library operates the W. L. Miller Memorial Library in Lakeland.
 Initially the community was served by a library that was only open during school periods, and therefore people in the community considered it to be a school library rather than a complete community library.
 This small library opened in the courthouse office of the superintendent of the county school system in 1950.
 It was relocated to the Lanier County Primary School's Kindergarten building and then to a portion of Lanier County High School.
 The first standalone library, then the Lanier-Lakeland Library, opened on May 18, 1980.
 The current facility, built as part of a State of Georgia grant-funded library wave and partially financed by the W. L. Miller family through a $45,000 donation, opened on March 13, 1988.
-It was renovated from August 9 through August 23 in 2012.
+It was renovated from August 9 through August 23, 2012.